Oligo Pool QC Thresholds for CRISPR, DMS and MPRA

 Gene assembly from oligo pools

-Assembly workflows can tolerate some representation noise, but they fail hard when synthesis error burden stays high across long constructs.
+Assembly projects can tolerate some representation noise, but they fail hard when synthesis error burden stays high across long constructs.

 Working band

 Use less than 1 error per kb as a practical post-correction target.
-Published pathway-synthesis workflows reduced microchip-pool error from roughly 14 errors per kb to about 0.5 errors per kb after correction.
+Published pathway-synthesis methods reduced microchip-pool error from roughly 14 errors per kb to about 0.5 errors per kb after correction.

 Interpretation Notes